MSU-NatSci/DomainAccessibilityAudit/README.md

   (one for the static web files and one for the API), but production mode only needs 1.

 ## Current issues
-- Sometimes the audit will start failing after a while.
-It will try to restart WebDriver automatically to continue.
-A large number of scan errors will be reported if the audit keeps failing.
+- Browsers and drivers might crash sometimes, resulting in scan errors, but the audit will recover and continue.
+- Some redirects like meta refresh can also cause scan errors, as the page changes while axe tries to check the page.

 ## Current non-features that would be nice to have in the future
 - Possibility to access non-public websites.